 "YO!
 I wouldn't do that if I were you.
 It ain't gonna be there when they get back!"

 All in a day's work, but in the end, I didn't have the mental capacity to deal with the chaos, nor was my body cut out for the day to day grind no matter how much of a gym rat I'd become over the years.
 I'd arrive home, drenched, drained, battered and bruised... like boxing against the '88 version of Mike Tyson.
 Don't get me wrong, I absolutely loved the freedom of a driver, frequently visiting the exquisite homes of some handsomely-paid individuals, but after a couple of months, I waved the white flag.
 No mas!

 The moral of the story is, I had the ability to leave on my own and was very fortunate not to skip a beat concerning household expenses.
 Unfortunately, there are many people currently working frontline jobs who can't afford to get out of the line of fire so easily.
 This is how they survive and feed their families.
 Besides, finding a new job probably isn't the easiest of things right now.
 The eye-popping issues I'd encounter during my trial-run as a driver is considered child's play compared to those who deal with this five, sometimes six days a week - on top of working through the current Covid-19 pandemic.
 We can't forget about them.

 I am here to tell you first hand, delivery driving isn't some walk-in-the-park job.
 It isn't as simple as driving at your own leisure, delivering packages while whistling The Andy Griffith Show theme song.
 Sorry.
 You're dealing with all types of people, scenarios, visiting all types of environments - 365 days of the year.
 The job never ends - pandemic and all.
-The next time we think about throwing a fit because our packages weren't delivered on time, let's take some time putting things in its proper perspective.
+The next time we think about throwing a fit because our packages weren't "delivered on time," let's take some time by putting things in its proper perspective.
 Probably NOW more than ever.

 ANYTHING But 'Tiger King!'